zhenweil/Attention-Based-End-to-End-Speech-to-Text-Translation/README.md

 # Attention-based End-to-end Speech-to-text Translation Neural Network
 The model translates speech recordings to their corresponding transcripts with an attention mechanism.
 ## Introduction
 This is a character-based prediction model consisting of an encoder(listener) and an attention-based decoder(speller).
-The encoder uses a pyramidal-LSTM to extract speech embeddings, and the decoder learns to focus on important portion of embeddings and is able to generate corresponding translations.
-Recordings were converted to spectrograms ahead of time, which contain 40 frequency bands.
+The encoder uses a pyramidal-LSTM to extract speech embeddings.
+The decoder learns to focus on important portion of embeddings automatically and then generate corresponding translations.
+Before being fed into neural nerword, recordings were converted to spectrograms which contain 40 frequency bands.
 ## Installation
 ```
 cd Environments